szabogabriel/Tutorials/Docker/Apache_reverse_proxy_with_content_rewrite.md

 </VirtualHost>
 ```

 The `server-host` is a value I am providing via the runtime parameters (as described in my other tutorial).
 The webserver we try reverse proxy to is running on port 7000 with no specific host set (e.g. 0.0.0.0).
-It is important not to run on *localhnost* for example, otherwise our dockerized app won't be able to connect to it.
+It is important not to run on *localhost* for example, otherwise our dockerized app won't be able to connect to it.

 Rewrite rules
 -------------

-I experimented with `mod_sed` and tried getting it up and running, but couldn't succeed.
-Then I found a great page (https://capttofu.tripod.com/wordpress_bak/) where there was they described the way how to define external filters.
+I experimented with `mod_sed` and tried getting it up and running, but didn't succeed.
+Then I found a great page (https://capttofu.tripod.com/wordpress_bak/) where they described the way how to define external filters.
 So what that was exactly what I did.
 But first, I had to activate the module.

 `LoadModule ext_filter_module modules/mod_ext_filter.so`

+And then add the configuration.

 ```
 ExtFilterDefine external_sed_out mode=output cmd="/bin/sed s/Hello/Bye/g"